volpe-jb/JavaFabledLands/README.md

 3. Users can create & save notes.
 4. Provide an interactive map with a "You are here" tag.
 5. Fix any bugs that appear.

-## To run JavaFabledLandz on Android - will update this section within 2 weeks
+## To run JavaFabledLandz on Android - will update this section within 2 weeks.

 ## To compile Original application - please visit https://github.com/thomaslaurenson/JavaFabledLands.git`